pschwien82/probe_design_div_and_con/README.md

     428          sp|Q6PCD5|RFWD3_HUMAN                             +LLL,+SLL,+ALL,+ASL,+VSL,+LST,+FLR,+LPK,+AEQ,+PQK,+IKL,+YLR,-MLG,+LAF,-QSA
     21418        sp|Q8TD57|DYH3_HUMAN                              +LLL,+SLL,+ALL,+ASL,+VSL,+LST,+FLR,+LPK,+AEQ,+PQK,+IKL,+YLR,-MLG,+LAF,+QSA
     [...]
-The first column is the sequence ID of the protein (ID is the sequence number `[0-n[` as read in order from fasta input file) and the comma separated unique probe set for this sequence.
+The first column is the sequence number of the protein (in order as it was read from the fasta input file `[0-n[`).
+This is the identifyer used in the code.
-The +/- sign in front of the AA triplet (single AA code) symbolizes whether or not this probe will or will not cause a signal when hybridized with the sequence.
+The second column is UniProt's sequence ID.
-In rare cases, multiple semi-colon separated sequence IDs are present, this indicates that these sequences could not be further resolved (see example row #1).
+The third column is the comma separated unique probe set for the sequence.
+The +/- sign in front of the AA triplet (single AA code) symbolizes whether or not this probe will cause a signal when hybridized with the sequence.
+In rare cases, multiple semi-colon separated sequence numbers/IDs are present, this indicates that these sequences could not be further resolved (see example row #1).

 #### Binary tree in newick format.
     {input-filename}_{date}_{k}-mer.newick

 Internal nodes are named with AA triplet and +/- sign.
-Leafs are one (or rarely multiple "-"-separated) sequence IDs (ID is the sequence number `[0-n[` as read in order from fasta input file).
+Leafs are one sequence numbers (see above).
+In rare cases multiple sequence numbers are present, separated by a dash (`-`).
 There are multiple online tools out there to visualize newick trees, however I have yet to find one that can handle a tree of the full human genome with k>=3 smoothly.
 [ITOL](https://itol.embl.de/) and [phylo.io](https://phylo.io/) work somewhat and so does [NCBI's Tree Viewer](https://www.ncbi.nlm.nih.gov/projects/treeview/) but their features are limited (e.g. can't label internal nodes).
 [Iroki](https://www.iroki.net/viewer) has the best features but can only visualize results from running a small subset of the whole proteome for debugging purposes.

 #### ASCII rendered representation of the binary tree
     {input-filename}_{date}_{k}-mer_tree.txt

 This file is not produced if the system's recursion limit is reached (k>=4 in my case)

-it looks like this:
+It looks like this, in which the leaf nodes are sequence numbers.
 ```
 root
 |-- +LLL